joe-plumb/mdw-azure-terraform/README.md

 - Variables for the CI/CD pipelines need to be manually updated in the pipelines instances on import.
 - These templates do not implement best practice wrt network security.
 This is beyond the scope of this example.

+## Acknowledgements

+I would like to acknowledge the input and support on this repo from (@jtracey93)[https://github.com/jtracey93] and (@ejones18)[https://github.com/ejones18].

+Jack's blog on (Terraform with Azure DevOps)[https://jacktracey.co.uk/terraform-with-azure-devops/] was instrumental for me in understanding and implementing the DevOps pipelines for infrastructure management.

+Ethan's support with validating the artefacts and instructions in this repo has been fantastic.
+Together, we have ironed out a lot of issues that would have otherwise made it much harder for you to make use of these artefacts.